MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-12-jan-zehrfeld.markdown

 J: Yes it is because the song is designed in a way to fulfill that desire automatically.
 Some songs that don't have improvisation, like *Mahna Mahna*, which doesn't have improvisation.
 The song is quite short, but if it was 8 minutes long and it wouldn't have improvisation, then I would miss something.
 Since it's 2 minutes, that's okay for a non-improvisational part.
 {: .interviewee}

 When it's a whole song without improvisation, something is definitely missing.
-EDIT So, most of the songs have a well-balanced ratio--what means "well-balanced?"
+So, most of the songs have a well-balanced ratio--what means "well-balanced?"
 Well, enough balance for fulfilling the desired ratio of improvisation versus composition.
 {: .interviewee}

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/bEdh3IjJ9Gk?rel=0" frameborder="0" allowfullscreen></iframe></div>